 On June 4, 2021, a stockholder filed a purported derivative lawsuit against certain of the Company's former officers and directors, and the Company as a nominal defendant, in the U.S. District Court for the Western District of Washington.
 Two additional shareholder derivative lawsuits were filed against the same defendants in the same court on June 25, 2021 and August 18, 2021, respectively.
 The court has consolidated these three lawsuits for all purposes ("Consolidated Derivative Suit").
-On January 20, 2022, the plaintiffs filed a consolidated complaint.
-The consolidated complaint generally alleges that the director defendants breached their fiduciary duties by allowing the Company to make false and misleading statements regarding, among other things, the safety and efficacy of leronlimab as a potential treatment for COVID-19, the Company's CD10 and CD12 clinical trials, and its HIV BLA, and by failing to maintain an adequate system of oversight and controls.
-The consolidated complaint also asserts claims against one or more individual defendants for waste of corporate assets, unjust enrichment, contribution for alleged violations of the federal securities laws, and for breach of fiduciary duty arising from alleged insider trading.
+On January 20, 2022, lead in January 20, 2022 and a lawsuits for all purposes ("Consolidated Derivative Suit") on January 20, 2022 and planning filed consolidated complaint generally alleges that the director defendants breached their fiduciary duties by allowing the Company to make false and misleading statements regarding, among other things, the safety and efficacy of leronlimab as a potential treatment for COVID-19, the Company's CD10 and CD12 clinical trials, and its HIV BLA, and by failing to maintain an adequate system of oversight and controls.
+The consolidated Complaint also asserts claims against one or more individual defendants for waste of corporate assets, unjust enrichment, contribution for alleged violations of the federal securities laws, and for breach of fiduciary duty arising from alleged insider trading.
 The consolidated complaint seeks declaratory and equitable relief, an unspecified amount of damages, and attorneys' fees and costs.
-The Company and the individual defendants deny all allegations of wrongdoing in the complaints and intend to vigorously defend the litigation.
+The Company and the individual defendants developed insider trading.
+The complaints and intend to vigorously defend the litigation.
 In light of the fact that the Consolidated Derivative Suit is in an early stage and the claims do not specify an amount of damages, the Company cannot predict the ultimate outcome of the Consolidated Derivative Suit and cannot reasonably estimate the potential loss or range of loss the Company may incur.